The Iron Lady and the Stress Arch

 But the arch bends downward inevitably.
 Energy dips, younger rivals press closer, small setbacks sting more deeply than they once did.
 The shape begins and ends with tension; only the middle feels weightless.

-Yet here lies a cruel irony: the more successful leaders become at removing obstacles and solving problems, the fewer people remain willing to tell them about emerging ones.
+Yet here lies the cruel irony: the more successful leaders become at removing obstacles and solving problems, the fewer people remain willing to tell them about emerging ones.
 Excellence in leadership gradually eliminates the very feedback mechanisms that created that excellence.

 The Isolation Trap